A Christmas visit to my dad's psychogeriatric unit

-For people with dementia, it's increasingly hard to feel merry amidst the expectations and chaos of Christmas.
-Those who want to keep connecting with them learn to treasure brief random opportunities.
+For people with dementia, it's increasingly hard to feel merry about Christmas.
+To connect with them, you learn to make the most of brief random opportunities.

-With his brain running critically low on energy these days, my dear 76-year-old dad Tom is usually tired or restless to the extreme.
+At 76, with his brain running critically low on energy, my dear dad Tom is usually tired or restless to the extreme these days,

-But in late November we did get a special shared gift at the place he now lives - a care home in Dunedin for high-needs people living with dementia.
+But in late November, we did share a special gift at the place he now lives - a secure care home in Dunedin for people living with dementia.

-On an evening visit, for about an hour, my dad was able to relax and engage with four of us as much as he ever can these days, at a properly fun and spontaneous party.
+On an evening visit, for about an hour, my dad was able to relax and engage with four family members at a spontaneous party.

 Tom, an elderly man in a brown t-shirt, looks out a window wearing a golden crown and holding an old-fashioned black rotary phone.

-At the reception we find something new and funny to check out on the wall - a photo series of residents' one-on-one encounters with a visiting lamb.
+At the reception, a nearby wall has something new and funny to check out - a photo eries of residents' one-on-one encounters with a visiting lamb.
 Next to this is a good spot for our Where's Wally?-style scan of the white heads in the living/dining area for his specifically shaggy one.

-We eventually find Tom at the end of a hallway, standing outside the locked door of the staff room.
+Tom is eventually found at the end of a hallway, standing outside the locked door of the staff room.
 He is foggy-faced at this late stage of the day and wearing a khaki polo shirt and brown trackies that read LEISURE from the inevitably communal menswear collection.

-Tom very much likes to feel that he's in charge but when he's willing to be led - as he is this time - we usher him into the Family Room, a haven that is both lockable and scent-free.
+Tom likes to feel that he's in charge, but the times he is willing to be led - including this time - we usher him into the Family Room, a haven both lockable and scent-free.

 Christmas 1991 somewhere in Southland or Otago.
 (Left to right - Margo, Bonnie, Billie and Tom)